Date: 29 November 2015. Tate's Hell

 It was fun getting to revisit Tate's Hell before

 leaving Carrabelle.
-I'd have loved to take Algae on that river.
+I would have loved to take Algae on that river.

 With a picnic basket, my Skipper and a trolling motor there is a lot of exploring to